Information about equipment, adaptations, service and support to help you continue living independently at home.

 Personal assistants can provide a range of support including help:

 Many different health and social care professionals can arrange small adaptations such as fixing a grab rail or adapting steps at your property.
-There is no charge for this service, but we will fund small adaptations only when a professional recommends them to avoid, reduce or delay a need for care and support, and we normally apply a cost limit of £1,000.
+There is no charge for this service, but we will fund small adaptations only when a professional recommends them to promote independence and avoid, reduce or delay a need for care and support, and we normally apply a cost limit of £1,000.
 We aim to complete work within three weeks of a professional recommendation.
 Small adaptations are usually completed by our Home Improvement Service Adaptation and Repair Technicians.

 If you are a tenant your landlord may arrange for adaptations to be carried out on the recommendation of an OT.
 You will not have to pay for work that they do as a landlord however some larger adaptations may have to be funded via a Disabled Facilities Grant.